In this section

 The area can also be explored by cycling or on foot.
 Aberdeen is best explored by foot as key attractions are all within close proximity and this means you can get around quickly – if you do fancy cycling, you can cycle from the city to Royal Deeside on the Old Deeside railway line.
 Once you arrive in Royal Deeside the area is well-equipped for cyclists with cycle hire options and major cycling routes such as the Deeside Way.
 You can, of course, explore the coast by bike too but by foot means you can really get up close to the golden sands.

-For help navigating around Aberdeen and Aberdeenshire, download our useful visitor map.
+For help navigating around Aberdeen, download our useful visitor map.